-- Eurazeo was awarded the 2022 Sustainable Finance Transparency Label by AGEFI. - Eurazeo was named International General Partner of the Year by the Private Equity Women Investor Network (PEWIN). - Eurazeo was awarded the GP company France Invest prize for its active gender diversity policy within investment team. - Eurazeo Sustainable Maritime Infrastructure was a finalist in the Impact Investment Fund category at the Real Deals ESG Awards 2022.
+- Eurazeo was awarded the 2022 Sustainable Finance Transparency Label by Agefi France. - Eurazeo was named International General Partner of the Year by the Private Equity Women Investor Network (PEWIN). - Eurazeo was awarded the GP company France Invest prize for its active gender diversity policy within investment teams. - Eurazeo Sustainable Maritime Infrastructure Fund was a finalist in the Real Deals ESG Awards 2022 in the Impact Investment Fund category.

-• Winner of the SWEN Multi-Strategy Investment award.
+Eurazeo was winner of the SWEN Multi-Strategy Investment award.

-• Amandine Ayrem, Managing Director Mid-large buyout, received the France Invest Grand Prize which recognizes the excellence of female investors in private equity companies.
+Amandine Ayrem, Managing Director Mid-large buyout, received the France Invest Grand Prize which recognizes the excellence of female investors in private equity companies.